unoplatform/uno/doc/ReleaseNotes/_ReleaseNotes.md

  * Fix memory leak in `CommandBar`
  * Fix memory leak when using `x:Name` in XAML documents
  * 143170 [iOS] [WatermarkedDatePicker] When the Maxyear boundary is reached the first time, the calendar goes back two days instead of one
+ * #491 DataTemplateSelector.SelectTemplate is not called on iOS and Android.
+The behavior is now closer to UWP.

 ## Release 1.42